debarshibasak/kubestrike/Readme.md

 - Digital Ocean

 #### Supporting this project
-- I need funding for testing this project
+- Donate on patreon for testing this project
 - If you want to join this project, please feel free to create pull requests.
 - You can support my effort with donation at [patreon](https://www.patreon.com/bePatron?u=31747625)